oscar-project/oscar-website/content/authors/partner-uni-mannheim/_index.md

 - Partners
 ---

-Data and Web Science Group at the University of Mannheim conducts research and offer teaching in the areas data analytics, artificial intelligence, natural language processing, and data integration.
+The Data and Web Science Group at the University of Mannheim conducts research and offer teaching in the areas data analytics, artificial intelligence, natural language processing, and data integration.
 The group consists of 7 professors and around 35 researchers and supporting staff members.